hanish-rishen/InterviewPartner/README.md

 ---

 <div align="center">
-  Made with ❤️ by the Interview Practice Partner Team
+  Made with ❤️ by Hanish Rishen
 </div>

 ---